Cal Raleigh: Postseason

 Raleigh batted .381 with 4 walks in the five-game ALDS win over the Detroit Tigers.
 In Game 2, he doubled and scored the game-winning run in the eighth inning.
 He homered in the ninth inning of Game 3 in Detroit.
 His home run ball was caught by a fan wearing a homemade shirt saying "Dump 61 Here," referring to Raleigh's nickname and season home run total.
 The fan then took off the shirt, showing a "Dump 62 Here" shirt underneath.
 He met Raleigh after the game.
 In the 15-inning Game 5, Raleigh was 1-for-5 with two walks and three strikeouts.
 He committed a passed ball, after allowing none in the regular season, and threw out a would-be base stealer.

-In Game 1 of the American League Championship Series (ALCS), a rematch of the 2022 Wild Card Series against the Toronto Blue Jays, Raleigh hit a game-tying home run off Kevin Gausman in the sixth inning, his first career ALCS home run and his 9th home run in 14 regular and postseason games at Rogers Centre in Toronto.
+In Game 1 of the AL Championship Series (ALCS), a rematch of the 2022 Wild Card Series against the Toronto Blue Jays, Raleigh hit a game-tying home run off Kevin Gausman in the sixth inning, his first career ALCS home run and his 9th home run in 14 regular and postseason games at Rogers Centre.
 In the bottom of the eighth inning of Game 5, Raleigh hit a game-tying home run to help lead the Mariners to a 6–2 victory.
-In Game 7, Raleigh hit his fifth home run of the postseason to help extend the Mariners lead 3–1.
-The Mariners would go on to lose 4–3, denying them a chance at their first World Series appearance in franchise history.
+In Game 7, Raleigh hit his fifth home run of the postseason to help extend the Mariners lead to 3–1.
+Seattle would lose 4–3, denying them a chance at their first World Series appearance in franchise history.

-Raleigh finished second place in a tight race for the American League Most Valuable Player Award, making him a runner-up for the award, receiving 13 first-place votes, 4 less than Aaron Judge.
+2026

+On May 15, 2026, Raleigh was placed on the injured list for the first time in his career due to a right oblique strain.
+He returned on June 16.
+Against the Philadelphia Phillies on August 24, he had his first career three-homer game.
+He hit another one the next night, tying Mike Cameron's franchise record of four consecutive at-bats with a home run.

+International career

+Raleigh was part of the United States national team for the 2026 World Baseball Classic (WBC) as one of two catchers, along with Will Smith of the Los Angeles Dodgers.
+During a pool play game against Mexico, Raleigh refused to shake hands with Mariners teammate Randy Arozarena, who played for Mexico.
+After the game, Arozarena praised Raleigh's parents while criticizing Raleigh.
+Facing Canada in the quarterfinals, Mariners teammate Josh Naylor tried to fist bump Raleigh, which the catcher refused.
+After the game, Naylor said he was joking with Raleigh and called him a good teammate.
+Sharing time with Smith, Raleigh batted 0-for-9 with one RBI and four walks in three games in the WBC as the U.S. lost in the championship game to Venezuela.